Shipwreck Diving in the Red Sea, Jeddah

 Diving in Jeddah

-The main obstacle is the difficulty in getting a visa to visit Saudi Arabia.
+The main obstacle is the difficulty of getting a visa to visit Saudi Arabia.
 There is no such thing as a tourist visa in Saudi Arabia.
-You either come on a pilgrimage visa, or get a job and enter with a work visa.
+You either come on a pilgrimage visa or get a job and enter with a work visa.
 Many expatriates take up diving and do it on most weekends.

 But Jeddah has so much to offer.
 If you get a chance to visit Saudi Arabia, come to Jeddah and enjoy the diving, fishing and many other water activities in its Red Sea.
 If you are tired of the sea and the sun, then you should go to Abha, Saudi's mountain resort, which enjoys mild weather throughout the year.